Away Day 2025

 Newcomers especially welcome

-We are looking forward to Away Day 2025 which, this year, takes place on Sunday 4 May.
-Our venue is All Nations College in Ware - just 12 minutes’ drive from Hertford - and members of St Andrew’s and St Mary’s will be able to enjoy facilities which include generous indoor space, beautiful grounds, excellent areas for our young people and the provision of refreshments throughout the day, including a hot lunch.
+This year's Away Day takes place on Sunday 4 May at All Nations College in Ware - just 12 minutes’ drive from Hertford.
+Members of St Andrew’s and St Mary’s will enjoy facilities which include generous indoor space, beautiful grounds, excellent areas for our young people and the provision of refreshments throughout the day, including a hot lunch.

 In past years, people have found our Away Days to be enjoyable, enriching and memorable.
 For some, especially those new to St Andrew’s or St Mary’s, it has been a great opportunity to meet others and become more part of our worshipping community.